-“There is certainly some wheat green-up with growth dependent on the region of the province,” says Peter Johnson, a cereals specialist for the Ontario Ministry of Agriculture.
+"There is certainly some wheat green up with growth dependent on the region of the province," said Peter Johnson, a cereals specialist for the Ontario Ministry of Agriculture.

 However, while the crop has come out of dormancy earlier than anticipated, the real concern is if there is a sudden stretch of cold weather.

 "Once winter wheat breaks dormancy it is less cold-tolerant than when it is in its dormant state," Johnson said.

 Winter wheat is still reasonably cold tolerant and if temperatures only decline into the -4 C region one night or even -8 C one night, damage will be minimal.

 "But if we start getting into a string of temperatures hitting lows of -12 or -13 C, that would be bad for the crop," Johnson said.

 However, the long range weather outlooks do not have any of those cold readings in the forecast at present and hopefully conditions will co-operate, he said.